openhab/org.openhab.binding.zwave/doc/wintop/multisensor_0_0.md

 ## Overview

-motion sensor
+<p&gtmotion sensor</p&gt

 ### Inclusion Information

-Please press the tamper switch at the back of the device for 3-8 seconds.

-After 3 seconds, the led will blink; you can now release the button.
+<p&gtPlease press the tamper switch at the back of the device for 3-8 seconds.</p&gt <p&gtAfter 3 seconds, the led will blink; you can now release the button.
 Now it's ready for learn mode (include/exclude/association).
-Use your controller to include the sensor to the network during this time.
+Use your controller to include the sensor to the network during this time.</p&gt

 ### Exclusion Information

-Please press the tamper switch at the back of the device for 3-8 seconds.

-After 3 seconds, the led will blink; you can now release the button.
+<p&gtPlease press the tamper switch at the back of the device for 3-8 seconds.</p&gt <p&gtAfter 3 seconds, the led will blink; you can now release the button.
 Now it's ready for learn mode (include/exclude/association).
-Use your controller to include the sensor to the network during this time.
+Use your controller to include the sensor to the network during this time.</p&gt

 ### Wakeup Information